 Shock wave therapy using high-energy sound waves is sometimes used to treat tennis elbow.
-A special device allows the shock waves to be passed through the skin around your elbow to the affected area.
+A special device allows the shock waves to be passed through the skin around the elbow to the affected area.
 A local anaesthetic may also be given, as sometimes the shock waves can be painful.
 One or more treatment sessions may be needed.

 Shock wave therapy appears to be safe but it is not clear yet exactly how well it works and more research is needed.
-This does not mean that the procedure should not be done but you should discuss the benefits and risks fully with your doctor.

 There is a small chance of side-effects, including short-term reddening of your skin, swelling of the area that is treated and pain during the procedure.
 It is thought that there may also (rarely) be a risk of the tendon around your elbow tearing (rupturing).

 Autologous blood injection

 This procedure is generally only considered if other treatments have failed.
 It is not clear yet how effective this treatment is and more research is needed.

 Blood is taken from the affected person and then injected into the area around the damaged tendons at the elbow.
 It is thought that the blood helps to heal the tendons.
 A local anaesthetic is often given as a pain relief during the procedure.
 Several treatment sessions may be needed.
 A splint is likely to be needed to be worn after the procedure and physiotherapy will often be offered.

 Possible problems with this procedure include pain, bruising, damage to other structures near the tendon (such as nerves or blood vessels) and infection.

 Botulinum toxin A injection